Learn about how art is stolen and recovered from leading specialists in the field of Art Crime.

-This seminar is a unique opportunity to gain an insider’s knowledge of art crime with a focus on stolen art, frauds, fakes and forgeries.
+This seminar is a unique opportunity to gain an insider’s knowledge of art crime with a focus on stolen art, frauds, fakes, forgeries, and restitution.

 Robert K. Wittman